Rocket (Def Leppard song): Music video

 The music video for this song was directed by Nigel Dick.

 The video is the band's last with Steve Clark before his death in 1991.
 It was filmed in the same warehouse in the Netherlands used nearly two years earlier for the "Women" clip in 1987.
 The lyrics and video are centered around the 1970s with various newsreels including Richard Nixon's disgrace, Edward Heath's fall from power to Margaret Thatcher as leader of the Conservatives, the Apollo 13 crisis, and a variety of clips/newsreels of 70's music icons.
 Clips of the classic rock names from the lyrics (see below) are flashed during the video, along with footage of the various artists performing live or on BBC TV's Top of the Pops.
 The 1971 FA Cup Final, won by Arsenal, also features; particularly goal scorer, club legend and crowd favourite Charlie George.

 Lyrics

-For its lyrics, the names of classic rock artists, songs or albums are dropped as a tribute to the music of the band's youth.
+For its lyrics, the names of classic rock artists, songs or albums of the 50s, 60s and 70s are dropped as a tribute to the music of the band's youth.